m1guelsb/deals-crm/README.md

 ---
 ## How to run 🏃
-1. Rename `.env.local.example` to `.env.local` change the value to your api url.
-The current is a json server api used for educational purposes.
+1. Rename `.env.local.example` to `.env.local` and change the value to your api url.
+The current is a json-server api used for demonstrational purposes.

 2. Run the following in the terminal:
 ```